ltrr-arizona-edu/evans-dendroecology/content/authors/Stefan-Klesse/_index.md

 # List each interest with a dash
 interests:
-- Interest 1
+- Dendroecology and dendroclimatology
+- Carbon cycle science
-- Interest 2
+- Global change

 education:
   courses: